tomcioslav/cookie-cutter-data-science/README.md

-# Cookiecutter Data Science with Devcontainer for VSCode
+# Cookiecutter Data Science with Devcontainer on GPU for VSCode

-_This is a slightly modified version of [Cookiecutter Data Science](https://github.com/drivendata/cookiecutter-data-science) template that uses some additional features like devcontainers and [GitHub CLI](https://cli.github.com/).
-I also used some code from [VSCode devcontainer with zsh, oh-my-zsh and agnoster theme](https://medium.com/@jamiekt/vscode-devcontainer-with-zsh-oh-my-zsh-and-agnoster-theme-8adf884ad9f6)._
+_This is a slightly modified version of [Cookiecutter Data Science](https://github.com/drivendata/cookiecutter-data-science) template that uses some additional features like devcontainers.
+I also used some code from [VSCode devcontainer with zsh, oh-my-zsh and agnoster theme](https://medium.com/@jamiekt/vscode-devcontainer-with-zsh-oh-my-zsh-and-agnoster-theme-8adf884ad9f6).

 On top of that, I added some basic configuration for [pre-commit](https://pre-commit.com/), oh-my-zsh and other tools that I use on a daily basis.
 Feel free to modify it to your needs.